PaulHazelden/TheOtherPlace/Bibliography.md

 **Polkinghorne**, John. _The Way the World Is: Christian Perspective of a Scientist_.
 Triangle (1983)

+**Rillera**, Andrew Remington. _Lamb of the Free: Recovering the Varied Sacrificial Understandings of Jesus’s Death_.
+Cascade Books (2024)

 **Rohr**, Richard. _Falling Upward: A Spirituality for the two halves of life_.
 SPCK (2012)

 **Rowell**, Geoffrey. _Hell and the Victorians: A Study of the Nineteenth-Century Theological Controversies concerning Eternal Punishment and the Future Life_.
 Oxford University Press (1974)